mschreie/hpe_oneview_ansible_handsonlabs/exercises/00_introduction.md

 ## Objective

 Unlike managing and automating operating systems (rhel, windows..) and Applications, automating hardware is not commonly used.
-Managing Hardware is often left behind, maybe because many Ansible gurus do not the magic of using HPE OneView and Ansible.<br>
+Managing Hardware is often left behind, maybe because many Ansible gurus do not see the magic of using HPE OneView and Ansible.<br>

 This Lab will guide through the steps needed to automate:
 Adding a server to HPE Oneview